zephir-lang/zephir-docs/en/phpinfo.rst

         }
     ]

-These information will be shown as follows:
+This information will be shown as follows:

 .. figure:: ../_static/img/info.png
     :align: center